 Humorously, Tuxedo Park’s founder, tobacco tycoon Pierre Lorillard IV, attended Tuxedo Park’s first Autumn Ball wearing this “tail-less dress coat.”
 He was asked to leave.

-Two key materials in tuxedos are silk or grosgrain.
+Two key additionally materials in tuxedos are silk or grosgrain.
 Either of these materials can be used for facings for lapels, buttons, pocket seams, and trouser outseams.
-This is a key differentiator between a suit and a tuxedo.
+This is a key distinction between a suit and a tuxedo.

 How To Wear A Tuxedo